Overtraining is a term that gets thrown around a lot in the fitness world, but what does it actually mean?

 One of the most obvious physical signs of overtraining is fatigue.

-If you constantly feel tired, even after a good night's sleep, it could be a sign that you're pushing yourself too hard at the gym.
+If you constantly feel tired, even if you've had a good night's sleep, it could be a sign that you're pushing yourself too hard in the gym.

 Muscle pain is another common symptom of overtraining.

-If your muscles are constantly sore, it may be time to limit your training and give your body a chance to recover.
+If your muscles are constantly aching, it might be time to cut back on your workouts and give your body a chance to recover.

-And then there's the risk of injury - if you're getting injured more often than usual, it could be a sign that your body can't keep up with your intense training regimen.
+And then there's injury susceptibility - if you're getting injured more often than usual, it could be a sign that your body can't keep up with your intense training program.

 2.2.
 Psychological signs of overtraining

-Not only your body can suffer from overtraining - your psyche can also suffer.
+It's not just your body that can suffer from overtraining - your mind can also suffer.

 Irritability is a common psychological sign of overtraining.

-If you find yourself snapping at friends and family for no reason, it may be time to take a step back and rethink your exercise routine.
+If you find yourself snapping at friends and family for no reason, maybe it's time to take a step back and reevaluate your exercise routine.

-Mood swings are another warning sign - if you're in a good mood one minute and depressed the next, it could be a sign that you're pushing yourself too hard.
+Mood swings are another warning sign - if you're feeling good one minute and depressed the next, it could be a sign that you're trying too hard.

-Not to be forgotten is the loss of motivation: If you no longer feel like going to the gym or lack the drive to put in the effort when training, it may be time to rethink your training plan.
+Don't forget about the loss of motivation: If you no longer feel like going to the gym or you don't have the motivation to put in the effort during training, it might be time to rethink your training plan.

 These are some of the most common symptoms and signs of overtraining.